zbytealchemy/zephcast/docs/user-guide/rabbitmq.md

 # RabbitMQ Client Guide

-The RabbitMQ client in ZephyrFlow provides a high-level interface for working with RabbitMQ, supporting various messaging patterns.
+The RabbitMQ client in ZephCast provides a high-level interface for working with RabbitMQ, supporting various messaging patterns.

 ## Features